27 Popular Foods in Argentina You Have to Try

 Gluttonous dulce de leche is possibly the most famous food in Argentina after red meat.

-Distinct from caramel (made from candied sugar), dulce de leche is just what the name suggests, a sweet made from cooked down milk.
+Distinct from caramel (made from candied sugar), dulce de leche is made from cooked down milk.
 (So, do not make the mistake of calling it caramel to an Argentine’s face).

 In fact, here’s my family’s traditional Argentina flan mixto recipe, complete with dulce de leche!